Lima: Air

-Lima suffers most from air pollution.
-The sedimentary dust has solid particles that settle as dust on different surfaces or float through the air.
-The fine particles are the most dangerous given that they are able to damage human respiratory systems.
+Lima suffers the most from air pollution.
+The microscopic sediment contained within engine exhaust and industrial emissions floats in the air for extended periods of time, either continuing as air pollution or eventually coming to settle as dust upon different urban surfaces.
+The fine particles are the most dangerous, as if inhaled, are able to damage the human respiratory system.
 The recommended limit of these particles by the World Health Organization is 5 tons/km2/month.
 In February 2014, Lima recorded an average of 15.2 tons/km2.
 The two districts with the highest concentration of sedimentary dust are El Agustino (46.1 tons/km2) and Independencia (25.5 tons/km2) in February 2014.

 Lima has built billboards which serve as air purifiers.

 Water

 The permissible limit of lead in the water supply is 0.05 milligrams per liter, according to the Norm ITINTEC.
 In January 2014, the concentration of minerals in water treatment facilities of SEDAPAL was 0.051 iron, 0.005 lead, 0.0012 cadmium and 0.0810 aluminum.
 These values increased 15.9% and 33.3% in iron and cadmium with respect to January 2013 and a decrease of 16.7% and 12.4% in lead and aluminum.
 The values are within the recommended limits.